Gujaratigirl/butler-groupB-project1/README.md

 Hema Vyas

 ## Project Description/Outline

+The Magnificent Mouse!
+The Grand Empire that is Disney has produced hundreds of movies.
+Our goal is to find out if we can predict the next big movie blockbuster genre and rating that will come out for Disney.

 What factors high-grossing Disney movies have that low-grossing Disney movies do not.
 Our goal is to find out what the common theme is between the high-grossing movies and how they differ from the low-grossing.

 ## Research Questions to Answer